 When you suspect that negligence or abuse is happening in a daycare, you have options.
 First, you should act to ensure your child’s safety and remove him or her from the dangerous environment.
 Local law enforcement can put you in contact with the right agencies, or you may contact the South Carolina Child Protective Services directly for help.

 You can also reach out to an attorney with experience handling daycare negligence and abuse cases.
-He or she should have the legal knowledge and resources to navigate any insurance claim, civil action, and possible bringing of criminal charges.
+He or she should have the legal knowledge and resources to navigate any insurance claim, civil action, and the potential pursuit of criminal charges.

 Talk with a South Carolina Attorney Now